jnsprnw/climate-horoscope/README.md

 ## Technical setup

 Most of the text is stored in Notion.
 The `data/index.js` script pulls the text and writes it to the files in `src/data`.
 The website is build using SvelteKit.
 It is deployed on Netlify.
+The website is based on some functionalities from [https://myclimatefuture.info/](myclimatefuture.info).
+The original source code can be found on [https://github.com/VUB-HYDR/myclimatefuture](github.com/VUB-HYDR/myclimatefuture).

+## Data
+The data is taken from [https://myclimatefuture.info/](myclimatefuture.info).
+The original data can be found on [https://github.com/VUB-HYDR/myclimatefuture](github.com/VUB-HYDR/myclimatefuture).

 ## Developing